|Number of Employees||1-49||50-99||100-149||150+||150+||150+|

 - * Criteria must be approved for Student Membership

-- *** Corporations ( > 150 employees) must join at Silver Business Membership or above
+- *** Corporations ( > 150 employees) must join at Gold Business Membership or above

-- **** Corporate Members are invited to C corporate Connect ERG Council (bi-monthly)
+- **** Corporate Members are invited to Corporate Connect ERG Council (bi-monthly)

 - ***** LGBTBE certification fee waived for any Business Membership